“I’m going to show the world why the Rangers belong in the Octagon.”

 Most gentlemen who studied these arts back in the day (and most people now) did it to protect themselves and their families from random street violence and the odd personal encounter with a belligerent family member or business acquaintance, not a pro fighter.

 But the class thing is changing, so expect to see more and more fighters from all “classes.”
 Doctors these days can have tats and piercings and train MMA.
-The world is changing.
+The world has changed.

 #5 Most UFC Fighters come from a competitive sports background.